InDistill: Information flow-preserving knowledge distillation for model compression: Methodology

 \subsection{Channel pruning}

-Channel pruning is used here to improve the effectiveness of KD, by forcing architectural alignment.
+In more complex KD scenarios, where there is a width discrepancy between the teacher and student networks, channel pruning is employed to force architectural alignment and thus allow for direct KD on feature maps (\ie, $\mathcal{L}_{MSE}$).
 The typical criterion for evaluating the importance of a filter is the $l_1$-norm or $l_2$-norm \cite{wen2016learning, han2015learning, li2016pruning}.
-Here, we opt for the approach proposed in \cite{li2016pruning} that applies structured channel pruning based on $l_1$-norm.
-Specifically, let $\mathbf{F_i} \in \mathbb{R}^{n_i \times h_i \times w_i}$ denote the input features and $\mathbf{F_o} \in \mathbb{R}^{n_o \times h_o \times w_o}$ denote the output features of a layer, respectively.
-The layer's kernel can be denoted by $\mathbf{K} \in \mathbb{R}^{n_i \times n_o \times k \times k}$, where $k$ is the kernel size.
-Then, we follow the pruning procedure described in Alg.~\ref{alg:prune}.
+Here, we opt for the approach that applies structured channel pruning based on $l_1$-norm~\cite{li2016pruning}.
+Specifically, let $\mathbf{K} \in \mathbb{R}^{n_i \times n_o \times k \times k}$ denote the kernel of an arbitrary layer, where $k$ is the kernel size, and $n_i$ and $n_o$ the input and output channels, respectively.
+Then, we follow the pruning procedure described in \cref{alg:prune}.